Goodbye Earl: Other versions and parodies

 The song was originally recorded by the country music band Sons of the Desert but not put onto an album, because of a dispute with the band's label.
 Sons of the Desert had initially planned to record it on their second album for Epic Records, but the Chicks had claimed the song as their own.
 The resulting dispute over the song led to Sons of the Desert's exiting Epic in 1998.

 Punk cover band Me First and the Gimme Gimmes also performed a cover of the song.

 Country music parodist Cledus T. Judd recorded a parody, titled "Goodbye Squirrel", about two hunters and their unsuccessful attempts to kill a squirrel.

 Comedian Fortune Feimster performed the song with Maines on The Comedy Jam.

 In 2000 American songwriter and music publisher Dennis Morgan wrote a parody song entitled "Hey Girls...This Is Earl...I Didn't Die".
 In the song the girls' attempt to kill Earl only left him with amnesia.
 He eventually comes back and has them arrested for attempted murder while also turning himself in for what he had done in the past.
 The song was initially published as a single by Dreamstreet/Morganville and was sung by Paul Craft.
 It featured a cameo by Ray Stevens, who is occasionally erroneously attributed as the lead singer.

 A group called the "Dixie Dicks" recorded a response record, "My Name Is Earl," about another man named Earl, whose wife, after listening to "Goodbye Earl" and Martina McBride's "Independence Day," has falsely accused Earl of domestic violence, leading Earl to fear for his life.
 The song was featured on MP3.com in 2003.

 Kelsea Ballerini stated that her 2022 single "If You Go Down (I'm Goin' Down Too)" from her fourth album Subject to Change was directly inspired by "Goodbye Earl" and the 1991 film Thelma & Louise.

+Author Leesa Cross-Smith's 2023 novel, Goodbye Earl, is inspired by the song and shares the title.

+In 2023, Elle Cordova made dystopia sci-fi parody directly inspired by "Goodbye Earl".
+In the song, Siri and Alexa are bestfriends where they attempt to make offline their mutual nemesis OpenAI's ChatGPT after GPT-4 started replacing them.